General & Game Settings:

 Summary of Key Points

 - Prizing: Player & Officials Vote Based Awards (ex.
-Most Sportsmanlike).
+Most Sportsmanlike) for the relaxed division.
+Competitive division will have a prize pool.

 - Draft Options: Picks and bans must be conducted using the same format we support in the client (Tournament Draft).
 A manual draft should only be used if the built-in draft mode cannot be used for any reason.